ivsero/rt-dumper/README.md

 # rt-dumper
-Tool for dumping ticket history with attachments from Best Practical RT This Python script allows you save all tickets history (including attachments) from Best Practical Request Tracker https://bestpractical.com/rt/ via REST API.
+Tool for dumping ticket history with attachments from Best Practical RT.
+This Python script allows you save all tickets history (including attachments) from Best Practical Request Tracker https://bestpractical.com/rt/ via REST API.
 Tested on Python v.
 2.7.9 and Requests v.
 2.6.2 and RT v.
 4.2.1